Major Project Updates

 In November of 2017, the City of Holly Springs and the Downtown Development Authority entered into a Development and Management agreement with Stonecrest Homes GA, LLC for the Town Center Project (TCP).
 Since then, Stonecrest Homes and the City have worked to prepare the 22-acre site for construction.

 The development will truly be a “Live, Work, Play,” project.
 Housing options will include lofts, townhomes, and cottage homes.
 There is space for restaurants, retail and office space.
 The center of the development will be the new City Hall, which will overlook an event green.
 We are looking forward to being able to hold all of the City’s special events, like the Easter Egg Hunt, Autumn Fest, and Christmas Parade in the heart of the City.

 HOLLY SPRINGS PARKWAY WIDENING PROJECT, PHASES II & III

 The City of Holly Springs has been awarded state funding to complete Phases II and III of its Holly Springs Parkway Widening Project.

 In addition to improving pedestrian connectivity throughout the City, the project will also improve commuter access to local businesses and reduce demand on I-575.

 HICKORY SPRINGS PARKWAY PROJECT

 At completion, Hickory Springs Parkway will divert traffic from the Town Center area, allowing traffic to travel from Hickory Road to Holly Springs Parkway near Exit 14 on I-575.
-Plans include five-foot sidewalks and two-foot buffer on the east side of the bypass, and 10-foot shared-use paths with a five-foot buffer on the west side of the bypass.
+Plans include five-foot sidewalks on the east side of the bypass, and 10-foot shared-use paths on the west side of the bypass.

-Preliminary Engineering & Environmental Study will take place 2022-2023.
-Construction is tentatively scheduled to begin late 2023 and will take approximately 30 months to complete.
+Preliminary Engineering & Environmental Study is currently under way.
+Construction is tentatively scheduled to begin in spring of 2024 and will take approximately 36 months to complete.